+The OEA survey revealed that some districts are not following the correct procedures in allocating Section 7 funds.
 School Council Allocation Formula.
 Districts must provide three SBDM allocations to schools each year.
-The tentative allocation is due by March 1st, an updated allocation by May 1st and a final allocation by September 15th.
+The tentative allocation is due by March 1, an updated allocation is due by May 1, and a final allocation is due by September 15.

-The process for allocating school council funds starts with districts estimating the total amount of revenue coming to the General Fund.
-Then districts subtract all districtwide expenses, including the budgeted contingency amount.^d Next districts calculate the amount of funds needed for schools' certified and classified staff based on board approved staffing policies.
-Finally, districts will subtract Section 6 funds for instructional materials allocated to the schools.
+The process for allocating school council funds starts with districts estimating the total amount of revenue coming to the general fund.
+Then districts subtract all districtwide expenses, including the budgeted contingency amount.^d Next districts calculate the amount of funds needed for schools' certified and classified staff based on board-approved staffing policies.
+Finally, districts subtract Section 6 funds for instructional materials allocated to the schools.
 702 KAR 3:246 requires that school councils receive a minimum of 3.5 percent of the guaranteed SEEK base funding for Section 6 purposes.
 In the 2016-2017 biennial budget, the General Assembly reduced the minimum Section 6 funding to \$100 per pupil in average daily attendance.

 Allocation Of Section 7 Funds.
-According to 702 KAR 3:246 sec.
+According to 702 KAR 3:246, sec.
 7, districts are required to distribute any remaining revenues to schools.
 Districts have four options for distributing the remaining Section 7 funds:

-- Based on prior year final average daily attendance - Based on pupil needs identified by school councils in their comprehensive school improvement plans (CSIP) - For specific instructional purposes based on student needs identified by the board from disaggregated student achievement data - A combination of the three options mentioned above
+- Based on prior-year final average daily attendance - Based on pupil needs identified by school councils in their comprehensive school improvement plans (CSIPs) - For specific instructional purposes based on student needs identified by the board from disaggregated student achievement data - A combination of the three options mentioned above

-The OEA survey asked districts if they provided Section 7 funds to schools in the 2017 fiscal year.
-If a district provided Section 7 funds, they were asked to also provide the amount sent to each school, and how the school spent it, along with a copy of the board minutes approving the Section 7 funds.
+The OEA survey asked districts whether they provided Section 7 funds to schools in the 2017 fiscal year.
+If a district provided Section 7 funds, it was asked to also provide the amount sent to each school, and how the school spent it, along with a copy of the board minutes approving the Section 7 funds.

 Some districts are not following the correct procedures in allocating Section 7 funds.
 In responding to the OEA survey, several districts did not know what Section 7 funds were or whether they were distributing Section 7 funds to schools.
-Other districts responded that their board had approved the allocation of Section 7 funds previously, and the funds were distributed in subsequent years without annual board authorization, as required by 702 KAR 3:246.
+Other districts responded that their board had approved the allocation of Section 7 funds previously and that the funds were distributed in subsequent years without the annual board authorization required by 702 KAR 3:246.